Frequently Asked Questions: Answers for Parents

 How will it be when my child comes home for break?

 Don’t be too surprised if your college student resents any changes at home.
 Many college students want home to be just the way they remembered it.
 Often they’re not pleased to hear that a younger sibling has taken over their old bedroom.
-It may be better to downplay the positive changes in the family, at least at first, so that your child doesn’t feel that the family is glad to have him/her gone.
+It may be better to downplay the positive changes in the family, at least at first, so that your child doesn’t feel that the family is glad to have them gone.

 As one parent put it:

-How can the counseling center help?
+How can the Counseling Center help?